 Each of these body systems has a unique and important job to do.
 If there is a glitch somewhere along the line, a dog health problem will be the result.
 This is why dog nutrition, composed of a diet made up of appropriate foods specific to the canine species, is so important.

 The proper and healthy functioning of canine organ systems is dependent on appropriate dog nutrition.
+Food is the #1 thing that most affects your dog's health.
 Most people don't really think about it.
 They just feed their dog everyday, and hope for the best.
 It's kind of a crap shoot, until something goes wrong.

 Canine nutrition, whether it be good or bad, affects all of your dog's body systems.
-It affects every single cell in your dog's body.
-Cellular nutrition then, plays a critical role in health.
+Dog nutrition affects every single cell in your dog's body.
+Cellular health, plays a critical role in overall dog health.
 Your dog can have healthy cells, or he can have toxic, oxidized, inflamed cells lacking in energy.

 The canine anatomy illustration above, show us how food enters the body, how it is processed, and how it continues on it's journey throughout all of the canine organs systems.
-So next time you give your dog something to eat, try to picture the food travelling throughout the body... doing good...or doing bad, depending on what you're feeding him.
+So next time you give your dog something to eat, try to picture the food travelling into the digestive system and moving throughout your dog's body, doing good, or doing bad, depending on what you're feeding him.

-The quality and nutritional balance of your dog's food, will have a huge impact on his overall
+The quality and nutritional balance of your dog's food, will have a huge impact on your dog's overall

 health.
 If you feed your dog poor quality food, or limited food choices,